 This crispy harissa tofu with sesame noodles recipe is perfection and a lot easier to make than it sounds.

-I make the harissa and tofu puffs ahead of time and then mix and reheat to crisp up.
+I make the harissa and oven-baked tofu puffs ahead of time and then mix and reheat to crisp up.
 That way I only have to throw it together when I get home from a hard day’s work.

 This technique for making tofu puffs is my go-to for any baked tofu situation.
 And I use the leftover harissa on pretty much everything that’ll fit into my mouth.